Acromatic/rdr2-online-ahk/README.md

 * F1, F4, F12 are all used by the game
 * F, C, V, B, N, M, L, H, G, R, E, X, are all used in game, you'll get issues binding these and more
 * Generally speaking don't bind any of these, or with shift because of run, will also toggle the autorun off

+Mission Failsafe Mode isn't intended for afk usage even though it has built-in antiAFK, you can now go AFK because the timer is improved, but I wouldn't recommend it.

 ## Contributing